InkbridgeNetworks/teapv2/draft-dekok-emu-teapv2.md

 ~~~~

 Where CMK is the Compound MAC key derived above for this round, and
-the definition of BUFFER is the same as with TEAPv1 (TBD).
+the definition of BUFFER is the same as in {{I-D.ietf-emu-rfc7170bis,
+Section 6.3}} for TEAPv1.

 ## EAP Master Session Key Generation